Richard Sherman returns to Seattle on Sunday … in a 49ers jersey. How do the Seahawks feel about that?

 Per Carroll, the Seahawks were open to re-signing Sherman at a lower salary.
 But within hours of his release, Sherman had worked out a heavily-incentive-laden deal with the 49ers for three years that’s worth up to $39 million but also is easy for San Francisco to get out of if it wants.
 (Sherman’s $7 million base salary for 2019 becomes guaranteed on April 1 if he makes the Pro Bowl, for instance).

-“We had tremendous conversations about it all the way through the stages,’’ Carroll said Wednesday. “(We) were sitting in my offense eye-to-eye talking through everything and it was really straightforward and clear.’’
+“We had tremendous conversations about it all the way through the stages,’’ Carroll said Wednesday. “(We) were sitting in my office eye-to-eye talking through everything and it was really straightforward and clear.’’

 But what about the comments Sherman made after his release, when he signed the 49ers?
-You know, such as saying the Seahawks had “lost their way a little bit?’’
+You know, such as saying the Seahawks had “lost their way a little bit”?

-Carroll repeated what he’s said earlier, that he thinks those statements were part of how Sherman needed to process moving on from Seattle and into a new situation.
+Carroll repeated what he’s said earlier, that he thinks those statements were part of how Sherman needed to process moving on.

 “Sherm had to do what he had to do,’’ Carroll said.
-“He had to change allegiance and get tuned into his new team and whatever took place was okay.
+“He had to change allegiance and get tuned into his new team and whatever took place was OK.
 I didn’t care.
 I knew who Sherm is.
 I knew him way differently than you guys probably think I do.
 I think the world of him and there were times along the time when he was here that he said things I might not have agreed with and had to work through and all of that. … I don’t care (what he said after leaving).
 I could care less about that.’’

 Sherman also appears to be taking the relatively high road this week.
 He is scheduled to hold his regular press conference with local reporters Thursday in San Francisco.
 In an interview with John Clayton of 710 ESPN Seattle on Wednesday, Sherman said: “I look back at the memories fondly.
 I think it’s unfortunate that it had to end the way that it did.
 I think that a lot of people would have assumed that they wouldn’t cut me, especially while a guy’s injured and rehabbing, trying to get back.
 But unfortunately they did, and it’s one of those things you just gotta kinda roll with the punches and continue to push forward.
 Thankfully I got a chance to sign with the San Francisco 49ers and get the chance to continue my football career.”